-Centenary University’s Bachelor of Science (B.S.) in Environmental Science program combines a liberal arts foundation with a career concentration in environmental stewardship.
-Students’ studies focus on the relationship between environmental quality, land use and human health as well as how our local actions impact the global community.
+Centenary University's Bachelor of Science (B.S.) in Environmental Science program combines a liberal arts foundation with a career concentration in environmental stewardship.
+Students focus on the relationship between environmental quality, land use and human health as well as how our local actions impact the global community.

-The Environmental Science curriculum will provide you with a deep understanding of the interconnectivity of the Earth’s ecosystems.
-The program’s curriculum begins with an extensive exploration of math (including statistics), biology and chemistry, and it advances to topics like sustainability, ecology, toxicology and environmental field sampling.
+The Environmental Science curriculum will provide you with a deep understanding of the inter-connectivity of the Earth's ecosystems.
+The program's curriculum begins with an extensive exploration of math (including statistics), biology and chemistry, and advances to topics like sustainability, ecology, toxicology, and environmental field sampling techniques.

 A World of Opportunities

 Your academic resume will also be bolstered by participating in several student groups on campus with an environmental focus.
-A student-led group called EVERGREEN promotes sustainability with regular eco-events events on campus as well as community initiatives such as beach and river cleanups, as well as Earth Day community outreach.
+A student-led group called EVERGREEN promotes sustainability with regular eco-events on campus as well as community initiatives such as beach and river cleanups, as well as Earth Day community outreach.